BioPACIFIC MIP Research: SET 3 - Functional Biomimics

 What is your research focus?

 My research projects broadly involve controlling the nanostructure and macroscopic properties of polypeptides through synthetic design.
-I have showcased in one project that these materials can be 3D printed with bacteria to make living materials and its macroscopic properties can be modulated with sequences of the polypeptide.
-Another project involves the use of supramolecular moieties in the polypeptide design to make self-assembling nanofibers.
+One project I have showcased that these materials can be 3D printed with bacteria to make living materials and its macroscopic properties can be modulated with sequences of the polypeptide.
+Another project involves the use of supramolecular moieties in the polypeptide to make self-assembling high aspect nanofibers.
 These nanofibers can be used as potential liquid crystal material for Bio3D printing of tissue constructs.
 Since I am attempting to mimic the extracellular membrane (ECM) in both projects, I think I align with SET 3 and its thrust to make 3D printable biomimics.
 Since polypeptide backbone is inherently biodegradable, these materials can be used as degradable materials for SET 4.
-I can benefit from the use of various instruments acquired from BioPACIFIC MIP such as: new X-ray beamline, Cellink’s BioX, Chemspeed, and micro-rheometer.
+I can benefit from the use of various instruments acquired from BioPacific such as: new X-ray beamline, Cellink’s BioX, chemspeed, and micro-rheometer.

 What excites you about NSF BioPACIFIC MIP?

-I enjoy the programing BioPACIFIC MIP provided for the fellows and the summer school.
+I enjoy the programing BioPACIFIC MIP provided for the Fellows and the summer school.
 I hope to attend more future professional development programing.
 I am also excited for the SETs and I hope to provide my expertise to these bigger projects.
 Hopefully without the worry of COVID, we can do more in person cross-campus collaborations and socials.
 I would also love the opportunity to attend the summer school again but this time in person.
-Thanks to BioPACIFIC MIP collaboration with UCLA, I am leading a high school class based on UCLA's hydrogel curriculum.